DariusAC/Error-Propogation/README.md

 Compiled with GNU C++ 23

-This program parses equations and evalutes them and performs error propogation.
+This program parses equations, evalutes them and approximates error propogation.

 Ex.
 Usage in Interactive Use
 ./err_analysis.out